0x9900/SunFlux/README.md

 You can subscribe to this bot through the [Telegram](https://telegram.org) app on your phone, tablet, or computer.
 The bot name is [@SunFluxBot](http://t.me/SunFluxBot).

+You can also checkout more Sun and Radio DXC activity on [bsdworld.org](https://bsdworld.org/).

 ![Example](misc/example.png)

 ## Telegram Bot commands